Hard Skills vs. Soft Skills: are EQ and Emotional Intelligence the Best Predictors of Success?

 Sanghamitra Roychoudhary

 She is a professional Technical Writer, Content Marketing Specialist, Content Editor.
 Author of IT Techno Solutions.
-She's a learner for lifetime; and explores WordPress, and shares new and fresh findings to develop her proficiency and also help her audience with the latest IT learnings.
+She's a learner for lifetime; and explores WordPress, and shares new and fresh findings to develop her proficiency and also help her audience with the latest IT technology learnings.

 Leave a Reply